 Physical inactivity is one of the biggest threats our society faces.
 Levels of physical activity are falling at alarming rates in countries across the world.
 In the UK we have seen physical activity fall by over 20% in less than two generations.
 This is set to fall by a further 35% by 2030.
 We see across the world, as countries become wealthier they become less active.
 This damages health, wellbeing, and competitiveness.
 All this is well known.
 Inactivity is also a key driver of a host of wider health and social inequalities.
 In the UK, if you are richer, you are also more active.
 With evidence linking physical activity to happiness, educational attainment, social capital, and more, the need to enable everyone in our society to lead an active life is clear.

 There is a growing global consensus that we have to act now in order to turn this situation around.
-The Young Foundation is founding champion of Designed to Move, a new global initiative being led by Nike that aims to reverse the trends and re-engineer physical activity back into everyday life.
-We have been working with Nike for two years researching how we can increase physical activity among young people in the UK.
-In 2012 Mo Farah and Boris Johnson launched our Move It report which outlined why levels of participation are low and provided a four-point action plan to get more people active.
+The Young Foundation is founding champion of Designed to Move, a new global initiative that aims to reverse the trends and re-engineer physical activity back into everyday life.
+As part of this we have been working closely with Nike and other Designed to Move Champions to research how we can increase levels of physical activity in the UK, particularly among young people.